 Fair Value of Investment Securities.
 Securities are classified as held to maturity when First Busey has the ability and management has the positive intent to hold those securities to maturity.
 Accordingly, they are stated at cost, adjusted for amortization of premiums and accretion of discounts.
-First Busey had \$0.8 million securities classified as held to maturity at December 31, 2013 and none at December 31, 2012.
-First Busey had no securities classified as trading at December 31, 2013 or 2012.
+First Busey had \$2.4 million of securities classified as held to maturity at December 31, 2014.
+First Busey had no securities classified as trading at December 31, 2014.
 Securities are classified as available for sale when First Busey may decide to sell those securities due to changes in market interest rates, liquidity needs, changes in yields on alternative investments, and for other reasons.
 They are carried at fair value with unrealized gains and losses, net of taxes, reported in other comprehensive income.
-First Busey had \$841.3 million and \$1.0 billion securities classified as available for sale at December 31, 2013 and 2012, respectively.
+As of December 31, 2014, First Busey had \$759.1 million of securities classified as available for sale.
 For equity securities, unadjusted quoted prices in active markets for identical assets are utilized to determine fair value at the measurement date.
 For all other securities, we obtain fair value measurements from an independent pricing service.
 The fair value measurements consider observable data that may include dealer quotes, market spreads, cash flows, the U.S. Treasury yield curve, live trading levels, trade execution data, market consensus prepayment speeds, credit information and the security's terms and conditions, among other things.
 Due to the limited nature of the market for certain securities, the fair value and potential sale proceeds could be materially different in the event of a sale.

-Realized securities gains or losses are reported in securities gains (losses), net in the Consolidated Statements of Income.
+Realized securities gains or losses are reported in security gains (losses), net in the Consolidated Statements of Income.
 The cost of securities sold is based on the specific identification method.
 Declines in the fair value of available for sale securities below their amortized cost are evaluated to determine whether the loss is temporary or other-than-temporary.
 If the Company (a) has the intent to sell a debt security or (b) will more likely than not be required to sell the debt security before its anticipated recovery, then the Company recognizes the entire unrealized loss in earnings as an other-than-temporary loss.
 If neither of these conditions are met, the Company evaluates whether a credit loss exists.
 The impairment is separated into the amount of the total impairment related to the credit loss and the amount of total impairment related to all other factors.
-The amount of the total other-than-temporary impairment related to the credit loss is recognized in earnings and the amount related to all other factors is recognized in other comprehensive income.
+The amount of the total other-than-temporary impairment related to the credit loss is recognized in earnings, and the amount related to all other factors is recognized in other comprehensive income.